EMDR-Intensives

 The benefits of EMDR are far reaching and there is evidence to back this up.
-But why consider intensive vs. weekly, hourly EMDR therapy?
-Or perhaps consider integrating EMDR intensives into your current treatment.

 Anyone who attends Level 1 EMDR training can say they are a trained-EMDR therapist.
-Certified EMDR Therapists meet the highest standards.
+Certified EMDR Therapists meet the highest standards in the EMDR clinician community.
 Jordan has completed Level 1, Level 2, Completed 30 hours of EMDRIA Approved Consultation Hours with a high-level, EMDR Consultant who has been in the field since EMDR’s inception.
-Additionally, as a Certified EMDR Professional, Jordan is required to complete a minimum of 12-hours of Continuing Education specific to EMDR every certification renewal cycle.
-He has also conducted 1,000s of EMDR sessions.
-Finally, Jordan continues to seek consultation for complex client situations, assuring you that you will be working with an EMDR therapist who is knowledgeable, comfortable with different protocols and insightful into states, such as dissociation, which make EMDR processing challenging and more nuanced.
+Additionally, as a Certified EMDR Professional, Jordan is required to complete a minimum of 12-hours of Continuing Education specific to EMDR every certification renewal cycle, though he completes much more than the minimum.
+As of 2025, Jordan has conducted over 5,000 hours of EMDR sessions and/or EMDR crisis interventions.
+In addition, Jordan is now an EMDRIA Consultant, meaning he has demonstrated the capacity to train other clinicians seeking EMDRIA Certification.

-For access to the EMDRIA Focal Point Blog,ย click here
+For access to the EMDRIA Focal Point Blog, click here

 EMDR Certified Therapist in Fort Lauderdale

-EMDR Certified Therapist in Virginia
+EMDR Certified Therapist Virtually in Virginia

-EMDR Certified Therapist in Washington DC
+EMDR Certified Therapist Virtually in Washington DC

-Telehealth in Florida | Telehealth in Virginia | Telehealth in Washington DC
+Telehealth in Florida | Virginia | Washington DC| Vermont

-What is a course of treatment like?:
+What does a basic/traditional EMDR course of treatment look like?

 The traditional 8-Phases are: